Wonderful time of year in Venice

 The Bigs and Littles were all engaged in activities, working together and having fun.
 Rita certainly did a great job in organizing this afternoon workshop.
 She made jingle bells ring at the party.

-Rita Ramsey is one of the women, organizing holiday fun, that makes Venice a great place to live.
+Rita Ramsey is one of the women organizing holiday fun who make Venice a great place to live.

 Post a comment as